MegumiKim/Simply-Natural/README.md

 Project Exam 1.
 An assignment at the end of the first year at Noroff.

 ## Description
-A fictious blog about eco-friendly lifestyle where a user can search/browse and write a comment on a blog post.
+A fictitious blog about eco-friendly lifestyle where a user can search/browse and write a comment on a blog post.
 WordPress REST API provides content.